aragon/hack/docs-internal/github-guide.md

 If you're new to it, we recommend reading through this quick [Markdown guide](https://guides.github.com/features/mastering-markdown/) before moving on.

-Really, it'll take you 3 minutes, and will give you a much better understanding of the structure of the document we are about to edit.
+Really 😊, it'll take you 3 minutes, and will give you a much better understanding of the structure of the document we are about to edit.

 ## Your first edit

-Suppose you've read the [Getting Started page](https://hack.aragon.org/docs/getting-started) and you have an idea for how to explain things more clearly.
+Suppose you've read the [Getting Started page](https://hack.aragon.org/docs/getting-started) and have an idea for how to explain things more clearly.

 In particular, you want to add a paragraph to the _What is Aragon and what does it do_ section.
 Something along the lines of: